 In Peter Jackson’s The Lord of the Rings, Grewell thinks that Jackson had “the story in his back pocket… [while he] made his own work of art.”
 The Maltese Falcon is an excellent example of how a movie can stand on its own.
 The audience does not need to read the book first to understand the movie.
 O Brother Where Art Thou is a good adaptation of The Odyssey because it follows the main plot points, even if it is in a different culture and millennia.
 Apocalypse Now is an R-rated movie based on the book Heart of Darkness, which every freshman reads in Western Literature II.
 The story, instead of taking place in Africa, is based in Vietnam.
 The fight against wild Africa continues to permeate throughout the plot, upholding the integrity of the book.

 There are cases where actions in a book would not make sense to a modern audience.
-Grewell used Love’s Labour’s Lost, a Shakespeare play brought to the big screen by Kenneth Branagh, as an example of this.
+Grewell used Love’s Labour’s Lost, a Shakespearean play brought to the big screen by Kenneth Branagh, as an example of this.
 In the play, the characters create bad sonnets when they find themselves falling in love.
-To an untuned ear or even a modern audience, the playwriter’s point is lost.
-Instead, Branagh made the characters sing show tunes, which are generally regarded as passe, sappy and silly, making the audience cringe, which was the original point of Shakespeare’s bad sonnets.
+To an untuned ear or even a modern audience, the playwright’s point is lost.
+Instead, Branagh made the characters sing show tunes, which are generally regarded as passé, sappy, and silly, making the audience cringe, which was the original point of Shakespeare’s bad sonnets.
 Does this take away from the integrity of the adaption?
 No; instead it augments it and makes it more enjoyable to those who have never read Shakespeare.

 While directors should maintain some accountability to the overall plot, it is possible for a film to create what Grewell calls “imaginative dissonance” which makes it difficult for viewers to see the film as even following the original book.